kinfey/HandsOnLab/README.md

 Introduce Azure Machine Learning Hands On Lab about Computer Vision ，including Azure Cognitive Service , Custom Vision , and TensorFlow in Azure Machine Learning

+**IoTJetsonNanoLab1**

+Complete computer vision tasks with JetsonNano in combination with Azure Custom Vision.

 **JavaLab**

 Introduce how to deploy and migrate Java applications to Azure, including Visual Studio Code debugging Java applications, Spring Boot deployment through containers or Web App, Github Action integrated deployment to Azure, and the use of Azure Spring Cloud